-No exemptions are allowed from any part of any examination.
-Where an examination component is not attempted, a mark of 0 will be awarded.

-Recording of examinations

-A random selection of examinations is recorded for purposes of archiving, standardisation and examiner training.
-LCME undertakes not to disseminate such recordings in any way whatsoever beyond these purposes.
+- 24. Stopping candidates: Examiners may, at their discretion, stop a candidate at any part of a practical examination if the candidate has exceeded the time allowed for that part of the examination. - 25.
+Exemptions: No exemptions are allowed from any part of any examination.
+Where an examination component is not attempted, a mark of 0 will be awarded. - 26.
+Recording of examinations: A random selection of examinations is recorded for purposes of archiving, standardisation and examiner training.
+LCM Examinations undertakes not to disseminate such recordings in any way whatsoever beyond these purposes.
 The recording equipment used is unobtrusive and does not affect the examination procedure.
-Such recordings may not be used or referred to at any stage in connection with an enquiry, appeal or complaint about the examination, either by the candidate or by LCME.

-Examination results and certificates

-A written report will be compiled for each examination.
+Such recordings may not be used or referred to at any stage in connection with any enquiry, appeal or complaint about the examination, either by the candidate or by LCM Examinations. - 27.
+Examination results and certificates: A written report will be compiled for each examination.
 Candidates will be informed of the result of practical examinations as soon as possible, and not later than four weeks after the examination date, by post.
 Theory results will be sent several weeks after the written examination date.
 Representatives are not allowed to issue results over the telephone.
-Certificates for successful candidates are normally dispatched within eight weeks of the date of the examination, but very often they will be received sooner.
+Certificates for successful candidates are normally dispatched within eight weeks of the date of the examination, but very often they will be received sooner than this.
 Replacements of lost or destroyed certificates can normally be provided, subject to proof of the result, the applicant's identity, and payment of the appropriate current fee.
-A replacement certificate form should be completed and submitted via the website (Icme.uwl.ac.uk/information/replacement-certificate).
+An Application for Replacement Certificate form should be submitted.
+The form is available via our website or on request from the LCM Examinations office. - 28.
+Graded qualifications: Certificates issued for graded examinations are not intended to imply that the holder is qualified to teach, nor do they give the holder the right to use any letters after his or her name.